TingtingLiao/ARCH/README.md

 ![](./teaser/res_232932.png)

-For left to right are the input segmented real image, the optimized smpl, the reconstructed canonical mesh and reposed mesh by NN skinning weight.
+From left to right are the input segmented real image, the optimized smpl, the reconstructed canonical mesh and reposed mesh by NN skinning weight.
 Note the results are somewhat overfitting due to small training set.

 ## Citation